 Welcoming Christmas Decorating Ideas

 Spark holiday cheer with indoor and outdoor decor alike.
 There is something special about a neighborhood dressed in Christmas ornaments and decorations.
 So, let the festive spirit emanate from your doorstep.
-And the coziness of a finely decorated interior can’t be beat.
+And the coziness of elegant Christmas decor can’t be beat.
 Here are a few of our favorite Christmas decorating ideas:

 The Color of Christmas